Moving to our YKSD villages

 - Check on the availability of licenses (these are generally always available in Fairbanks)

-Each community has health clinic that is staffed by health aides.
+Each community has a health clinic that is staffed by health aides.
 Severe cases are medevac'd to Fairbanks.
 There is dental care available in Fairbanks.
 Flights are expensive and schedules very busy when you first arrive, so you want to make certain you have your pre-employment physical completed before you come up.

 Perhaps the best thing you can do when you come to one of our communities is to remember that you are moving into a small town which is probably quite a bit unlike any you have known in your life.
 It is your responsibility to learn how to fit into the community.
 Do not be quick to pass judgment on things which are unfamiliar or which you do not understand.
-This actually transcends cultural boundaries – this is just a good sense anytime you are moving into a small town.
+This actually transcends cultural boundaries – this is just good sense anytime you are moving into a small town.
 Take the time to learn about your community and its residents.
 While you are going to be very busy those first few months, take the time to get out and walk around, go to the post office, store and other public areas in town.
 Meet people and start to get to know more about them as they begin to know more about you.
 While your role in town is largely defined by your job, it is important for you to develop relationships that go beyond the walls of the school or your housing unit.

 Fall is generally fairly mild, with a good deal of rain and wind.
 At the beginning of the school year you will have a great deal of daylight.
 Depending on how early you arrive, it might not actually reach full darkness, instead hovering at something similar to deep dusk for a few hours.
-Temperatures can get low enough that you might even see some snowflakes toward the end of September, but this will quickly melt.
+Temperatures can get low enough that you might even see some snowflakes toward the end of September, but will quickly melt.
 Sometime between Halloween and Thanksgiving, things will begin to freeze, the snow will start to stick and the snowmachines replace the ATVs.
 This is the beginning of a long winter.
 We lose between five to seven minutes of daylight each day.
 In the middle of winter you will come to school in the dark and go home in the dark.
 We get a few hours of weak sunlight during the middle of the day that offers virtually no warmth.
 Winter brings very low temperatures; it is not uncommon to see -30°F or even -40°F several times during winter.
 The importance of warm winter gear cannot be stressed enough.
 A warm parka, snow pants, hat, scarf, gloves, snow boots, and ice cleats will become necessary items in your wardrobe.

 You will need to remember that, as is the case with many factors of living in Bush Alaska, all travel is done at the mercy of the weather, which means that there is a small chance that you won't always make it to Fairbanks in time to make connections if you plan on flying to the Lower 48 for the holiday break.
 Likewise, if you do travel somewhere, be prepared to have your stay extended if the weather is not cooperating for your return back to the village.
 Days can go by without planes coming in to deliver mail or shipments for the local store.